nikhilkg18/rocket-ship/Apache_Iceberg_1.11.md

 - snapshots,
 - updates over time.

+## Differences Between Iceberg Tables and Foundry Datasets

+### 1. Default Branch Naming

+Apache Iceberg uses main as the default branch name, whereas Foundry traditionally uses master.
+Within Foundry’s Iceberg integration, these branch names are mapped equivalently.
+As a result, a Foundry job executing against the master branch will transparently write to the Iceberg table’s main branch.

+This compatibility layer ensures interoperability between Foundry-native workflows and Iceberg-compliant tooling without requiring branch reconfiguration.

+### 2. Automatic schema evolution

+Schema evolution in Iceberg tables is not universally automatic.
+Depending on the workflow, schema updates may either be applied automatically or require explicit modification commands.

+For example:

+Full table replacement workflows typically evolve the schema automatically.
+Incremental or append-based workflows may require explicit schema evolution operations, such as: ALTER TABLE to add, modify, or remove columns.

+When using Foundry Transforms APIs or Pipeline Builder in non-incremental mode, Foundry generally performs table replacement operations behind the scenes, allowing schema changes to be handled automatically.

+However, incremental schema evolution scenarios can still fail if incoming data does not match the existing table schema.
+In such cases, manual intervention may be required to reconcile schema differences before processing can continue.

+This behavior reflects Iceberg’s emphasis on explicit and controlled schema management, particularly in distributed and multi-engine environments.

 ## Using Iceberg in Foundry

 Apache Iceberg support in Palantir Foundry is currently evolving and, in many environments, is still available in beta version.
 Foundry already exposes Iceberg-based APIs such as IcebergInput, IcebergOutput, and native PyIceberg scans, indicating a strong strategic move toward open lakehouse interoperability and metadata-driven architectures.